SPRING BREAK MISSION TRIP 2026

 Packing List/What to Bring

-Clothes for work, play, church, and fun.
+• Clothes for work, play, church, and fun.
 Bring shoes you can run & play in.
-(Manual labor team: bring old clothes for painting & gloves)
+(Labor team: bring old clothes for painting & gloves)

 AIR MATTRESS IS HIGHLY RECOMMENDED.
 ONLY $15-20 AT WALMART OR ACADEMY.